Alamo Resource Conservation & Development Area Inc.

 Plant Nourishment: How do we get the funding to meet the need?
 Project proposal, Budgeting, Writing a Funding Request, community donations, matching funds, Who can help?

 Crop Harvesting: What good will come from our project?
 What are our outcomes?

 Land Enrichment: How do we insure the continuance of the good that comes from this project?
 Evaluation of our outcomes and sustaining the project into the future.

-Alamo RCD Growing Rural Program provides opportunities for Youth to be leaders that can make a difference in their communities in the here and now!
+Alamo RCD Growing Rural Program provides opportunities for Youth to be leaders in their communities in the here and now through Gardening with a Purpose!
 Changing their communities for the better as they walk into adulthood by improving lives, as they also conserve and steward our natural resources, toward a better community and a better future!!